wmfs/tymly/README.md

 * Generating a new token value is easy enough, first go here:
   * https://github.com/settings/tokens
 * Then click the __"Generate new token"__ button.
-* Feel free to give your new token any name you like, but something like "Tymly Monorepo" will do nicely.
+* Feel free to give your new token any name you like, but something like "*Tymly Monorepo*" will be fine.
 * As for those __Scopes__, click this one:
   * [x] __repo__ (Full control of private repositories)
 * Then hit __"Generate token"__.